 For example, if you were interested in nutrition, you would go to:

 As a user, you have two main options.
-You can either visit each subreddit you’re interested in individually, or you can subscribe and unsubscribe from subreddits that you are and aren’t interested in.
+You can either visit each category and subpage individually or subscribe and unsubscribe from posts that you are and aren’t interested in.

-Then, when you go to the front page, you will see links that are only from subreddits you are subscribed to.
+Then, when you go to the home page, you will see links only from posts you subscribe to.
 It’s your personal front page, and it’s different for every user.